 On Sunday, January 14th, 1917, the new Convent and School were blessed and opened.
 Sadly, Archbishop Duhig, who had been such a support to Father Walsh and the community of Gatton in bringing this project to reality, could not be present because Archbishop Dunne had died on the previous day.

 Once again the weather was inclement – as on so many of the official occasions in the parish.
 A good attendance was reported in spite of many of the roads being impassable.
 Father O’Flynn, parish priest of St. Patrick’s, Fortitude Valley, had been sent by the Archbishop to represent him in blessing and opening the building.
-The he did, assisted by Father Walsh, and in the presence of a number of clergy who travelled from neighbouring parishes to be present.
+This he did, assisted by Father Walsh, and in the presence of a number of clergy who travelled from neighbouring parishes to be present.

 Father O’Flynn in his address, made reference to the late Archbishop Dunne who had established Gatton as a parish.
 The report reads: “He made special reference to the late Archbishop’s love of children exhorting the assemblage to show by the earnestness in supporting the work of Catholic Education their appreciation of his zeal in that cause.
 Another great characteristic was the interest he always took in the men on the land.
 Their life, in his opinion, was ideal.
 Given anything like fair seasons they were the most independent people of all.”